Operational investment banking is competitive and as well as strong academic qualifications you'll need work experience in the financial sector

 Skills

-Each bank will be looking for slightly different characteristics, but generally you'll need to show evidence of the following:
+Each bank will be looking for slightly different characteristics, but generally you'll need to have:

 • the potential to achieve a leadership position